gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end_tests.md

-It is possible to run end-to-end tests (eventually being run within a [GitLab QA pipeline][gitlab-qa-pipelines]) for a merge request by triggering the `package-qa` manual action, that should be present in a merge request widget.
+It is possible to run end-to-end tests (eventually being run within a [GitLab QA pipeline][gitlab-qa-pipelines]) for a merge request by triggering the `package-and-qa` manual action, that should be present in a merge request widget.

 Manual action that starts end-to-end tests is also available in merge requests